I have a new story up at Monkey Bicycle today!

 Tears in the Fence chose “Snapshots of Yesterday’s Tomorrow” (print only) as the Third Prize Winner for their annual flash fiction competition.
 The magazine will be out this summer.

-The National Flash Fiction Anthology (UK) included “Swing State” (print and eBook only).
+Sleep is a Beautiful Colour, The National Flash Fiction Anthology (UK) included “Swing State” (print and eBook only).

 The National Flash Fiction Day (NZ) chose “Spring Cleaning” (scroll to June 10th) for the long list of their